JotaGalera/petWalk/README.md

 # Pet Walk

-It is un project to create a virtual pet that grows depending on your daily steps
+It is a project in order to simulate a virtual pet that grows depending on your daily steps.

 # Credits: